samsquire/ideas5/README.md

 You say what data you need and where and what needs to be overridden or overridable and the logistics are worked out at compile time.

-# 280. Parallel grid stream, text format
+# 280. Parallel grid stream, text format to load up items

 We can see parallelism like a machine that knows how to parallelise certain problems, we load up the machine with items and then when it fires, it parallelises the calculation.
 Runtime latches